All Episodes

 You know, I need to get your opinion on this, Alex.

-I was talking to a friend of mine this morning, and we were like, okay, you know, the kid worked at Wendy's.
+I was talking to a friend of mine this morning, and we were like, okay, yeah, you know, the kid worked at Wendy's.

 I don't know.

-I'm not versed on this.
+I'm not burst on this.

-You're probably well more than me, but how does that kid get all that body armor?
+You probably, well, more than me, but how does that kid get all that body armor?

-Because it sounds like he was in a heck of a shootout with the cops, and they couldn't take him down before he got in, before the special agent got in.
+Because it sounds like he was in a heck of a shootout with the cops and they couldn't take him down before he got in, before the special agent got in.

-And I don't know how an 18-year-old would access all of that, and maybe you can expand on that.
+And I don't know how an 18-year-old would access all of that.

 alex jones